Bradford County Humane Society helping tail-less puppy recover

-BRADFORD COUNTY (WBRE) — In Bradford County, a small puppy is healing from horrific wounds police say he suffered at the hands of his once-owner.
+BRADFORD COUNTY (WBRE/WYOU) — In Bradford County, a small puppy is healing from horrific wounds police say he suffered at the hands of his once-owner.

 The owner is now being charged with animal cruelty.
 The puppy is being cared for by the Bradford County Humane Society.
 He’s now safe from a terrible situation all because a neighbor spoke up.

-When Hammond saw her neighbor in Milan allegedly abusing a puppy, she immediately called the police.
+When Hammond saw her neighbor in Milan allegedly abusing a puppy, she immediately called police.

 “I have to report it I can’t… That is just pure animal cruelty.
 I can’t do that.
 I have to report it,” Hammond said.